Green Local Schools: Schools

 The district completed facility upgrades with the opening of two new schools in the fall of 2025.
-A newly constructed Green Middle School now houses grades 6 through 8, replacing the prior middle school and Green Intermediate School, which was built in 1956 and served as the district's high school until the current building was completed in 1996.
-A new Green Elementary School, which serves students in grades 2 through 5, was built on the site of the former Greenwood Early Learning Center.
-Green Primary School was renovated and now serves students preschool to grade 1.
+A newly constructed Green Middle School now houses grades 6 through 8, replacing the prior middle school and Green Intermediate School, which was built in 1956 and served as the district's high school until the current building was completed and opened in 1996.
+A new Green Elementary School, which serves students in grades 2 through 5, has since been constructed on the site of the former Greenwood Early Learning Center, which housed preschool through kindergarten before closing down during the end of the 2024-25 school year.
+Green Primary School has been renovated and now serves students from preschool to the 1st grade.

 Kleckner Elementary School, which housed grades 3 and 4, was closed at the end of the 2011 school year due to financial constraints.
-The original part of the building was constructed in 1903.
+The original part of the building was constructed in 1903..

 Demographics

 On average, 4026 students attend Green Local Schools.
 The majority of the students are white (92.3%), while other races include 2.2% Asian or Pacific Islander, 2.2% Multiracial, 1.9% Black, and 1.2% Hispanic.
 Approximately 12.7% of the students have disabilities and 1.5% have limited English proficiency.
 Around 18.2% of students are economically disadvantaged.